Can I Get Pregnant 1 Day Before My Period? | Fertility Facts Uncovered

 To answer “Can I Get Pregnant 1 Day Before My Period?” with more certainty requires understanding exactly when you ovulate.
 Several tools help pinpoint this:

-- LH (Luteinizing Hormone) Tests: These urine tests detect surges in LH that trigger ovulation within 24-36 hours.
+• LH (Luteinizing Hormone) Tests: These urine tests detect surges in LH that usually happen shortly before ovulation.

-- Basal Body Temperature (BBT) Charting: Measuring tiny shifts in morning body temperature helps identify ovulation retrospectively.
+• Basal Body Temperature (BBT) Charting: Measuring small shifts in morning body temperature helps identify ovulation retrospectively, after it has already happened.

-- Cervical Mucus Monitoring: Fertile cervical mucus becomes clear and stretchy near ovulation.
+• Cervical Mucus Monitoring: Fertile cervical mucus becomes clearer, wetter, and stretchy near ovulation.

 Using these methods over several months builds a clearer picture of your personal cycle rhythm.
 If you track accurately and know when you’ve ovulated, it becomes easier to judge how close you really are to your next period—and thus how likely pregnancy might be just one day prior.